ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 {:.list.list-positive}

 * **Correct repotting** – every potted plant requires repotting from time to time.
 When and how to repot an orchid?
 You should change your orchid's container when it grew too large or when the soil became too soft.
-Usually this type of plant requires the procedure every 2 or 3 years.
+Usually, this type of plant requires the procedure every 2 or 3 years.
 When repotting, pay attention to the size of the container so that the roots do not rot.

 ## Garden orchids – when and how to transplant them?

 Orchid flowers that grow in your garden can be transplanted only in the **early spring**.
 It's very important, as it's the time the plant grows new shoots.
 When it happens, you can divide the orchid flowers.
 To do this, separate the plant so that you get at least one bud and a healthy root per one new plant.
-Otherwise the orchid flower will not bloom.
+Otherwise, the orchid flower will not bloom.
 What's more, you can add some soil from the previous place onto the new spot.
 This way the orchids will surely bloom with beautiful flowers in your garden.

 {:.distinction.distinction-warning}